 Division is the quickest and most reliable method of propagating this plant.

-As long as the Japanese blood grass plant is installed in a well-draining soil, few problems exist.
+As long as the Japanese blood grass plant is installed in well-draining soil, few problems exist.
 However, those in clay soils tend to have wet roots, which promote root rots and fungus.
 The blades of the grass may get eaten by snails and slugs and can also get rust disease, which disfigures the leaves.
 Avoid overhead watering and use an organic slug bait to keep the brilliantly colored foliage free of holes and damage.